 This hiring trend has been met with controversy.
-For example, although most admission officers see benefits to part-time readers, some have shown concern.
-Those in favor of the practice, argue that it allows more applications to be read and reviewed while still maintaining the integrity of the school's admission process.
-They point to the fact that many schools employ a strict training process for part-time readers.
-Scott
+Admission officers in favor of the practice, argue that it allows more applications to be read and reviewed while still maintaining the integrity of the school's evaluation process.
+They point to the fact that many schools employ a strict training protocol for part-time readers.
+Scott Jaschik at Insider Higher Ed writes, "At University of

-Jaschik at Insider Higher Ed writes, "At University of California - Irvine, new part-time readers first review 20 files from the previous year with senior full-time staff explaining why students were admitted or rejected.
+California-Irvine, new part-time readers first review 20 files from the previous year with senior full-time staff explaining why students were admitted or rejected.
 Then the new recruits review 10 more applications and explain why they would admit or reject them, with senior staff reviewing their decisions."
-Additionally, when the part-time readers arrive at a conclusion, they are taken as recommendations rather than de facto acceptances or rejections, with full-time admission officers making the final call.
-To avoid conflicts of interests, part-timers also do not review applicants from their school district, nor do they know the name of the applicant they are reviewing.
+When the part-time readers arrive at a conclusion, they are taken as recommendations rather than de facto acceptances or rejections, with full-time admission officers making the final call.
+To avoid conflicts of interests, part-timers also do not review applicants from their school district, nor do they know the names of the applicants they are reviewing.

-However, some admission officers, joined by other higher education voices including independent college advisors like I am, argue that the use of part-time readers may prevent all applicants from getting a fair shot at admission and worry that the practice is becoming increasingly common.
-Some also are concerned about the transparency of the process - applicants do not know whether their application is being reviewed by an admission officer or a part-time hire, and they certainly do not know how and how well the individual was trained.
+However, some admission officers, joined by other higher education voices including many independent educational advisors, argue that the use of part-time readers may prevent all applicants from getting a fair shot at admission.
+They also worry that the practice is becoming increasingly common, and some are concerned about the transparency of the process - applicants do not know whether their application is being reviewed by an admission officer or a part-time hire, and they certainly do not know how and how well the individual was trained.
 The University of California system's process may be the gold standard in training part-time readers, but that tells us little to nothing about how private colleges and other public university systems operate.

-Additionally, despite the claim that part-timers only give recommendations, those recommendations might come shortly before the decision deadlines, and could mean that some applicants may not have the benefit of a review by full-time staff.
+Additionally, despite the claim that part-timers only give recommendations, those recommendations might come shortly before the decision deadlines, meaning that some applicants may not have the benefit of a review by full-time staff.
 This could result in many applications being reviewed and decided on only by part-time readers.

-As it stands, most admission officers seem to be in favor of the process, trusting that their school's administration can hire part-time readers that best suit the needs of the school and avoid any bias in the evaluation of applicants.
-On the other hand, many college advisors are still decidedly on the fence about this practice and hope to see greater transparency from all colleges and universities who adopt the practice.
+As it stands now, most admission officers seem to be in favor of the process, trusting that their school's administration can hire part-time readers that best suit the needs of the school and avoid any bias in the evaluation of applicants.
+On the other side, many higher education professionals, including independent college advisors are still on the fence about part-time readers and are calling for greater transparency from schools who adopt this practice.